CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/downtime.md

 In the Downtime form header, you can define the following:

 - Resource data: Code and Name
-- Manufacturing Order and Operation to which a specific Resource is assigned
+- Manufacturing Order and Operation: the specific order and task related to the downtime
-- Start and end date and time
+- Start and end date and time: duration of the downtime
 - Employees connected to the downtime:
-  - Reporter
+  - Reporter: who logs the downtime.
-  - Technician – the person responsible for the defect removal.
+  - Technician: the person responsible for the defect removal.
 Click [here](/docs/pdc/administrator-guide/setting-up-the-application/overview#requirements) to find out more.
   - Employee who can check and end downtime
 - Document Series
 - Status:
-  - Reported,
+  - Reported: downtime has been logged.
-  - In Progress,
+  - In Progress - issue resolution is underway.
-  - Waiting,
-  - Fixed.

-In the form's main table, Downtime Reason can be chosen.
+  - Waiting - awaiting further action.
+  - Fixed - downtime has been resolved.

+Users must select a Downtime Reason from the predefined list.

 ## Downtime Reason

+To configure downtime reasons, navigate to:

 :::info Path
     Administration → Setup → Production → Downtime Reason